 DID would like to thank our friends at DziennikZbrojny.pl for their assistance with ongoing developments.

-- DID – Poland’s Balancing Act: A Briefing for the Defense Sector – Part 1.
+* DID – Poland’s Balancing Act: A Briefing for the Defense Sector – Part 1.
 Guest article from Avascent Consulting explains the PGZ consolidation among other issues.
+Part 2 link at the end.